mablanco/docker-firefox-java-vnc/README.md

     $ docker run -d --net host --name firefox-java-vnc mablanco/firefox-java-vnc

 Now you can access Firefox with any VNC client on standard port 5900.

-You may wish to add a -v <localpath>:<containerpath> if you want to use Virtual Media or the like to mount ISOs for loading Operating Systems/etc. on servers.